ballerina-platform/ballerina-dev-website/components/integration/data-oriented-programming/code/java-bbe/union-types.md

 ---
 title: 'Model choices as discriminate unions'
-description: Modeling choices play a crucial role in achieving code-data separation in data-oriented programming, leading to modular, maintainable, and extensible code that can handle diverse data variants in a unified and type-safe manner. <br><br>Both Java and Ballerina provide mechanisms to model choices as discriminate unions.
-Java uses interfaces or abstract classes along with class hierarchies and method overrides to represent the variants and their behaviors.
-Ballerina, on the other hand, offers built-in support for discriminate unions with a concise and language-integrated syntax.
+description: In data-oriented programming, modeling choices is essential for achieving code-data separation.
+This approach results in modular, maintainable, and extensible code that can handle different data variants in a unified and type-safe manner.
+Ballerina simplifies this process by offering built-in mechanisms to model choices as discriminate unions, using a concise and seamlessly integrated syntax.
 image:
 url: https://github.com/ballerina-guides/integration-samples/tree/main/model-choices-for-dop
 ---